cloudfoundry/summit-hands-on-labs/the-hague-2019/bare-metal-cf/README.md

 +-------------------------------------+
 ```

-With the above out of the way, lets see if we can break bare-metal.
+With the above out of the way, let us see if we can break bare-metal.
-All students will be sharing the same cluster, so just rember: __Be excellent to each other!__
+All students will be sharing the same cluster, so just remember: __Be excellent to each other!__

 ## Access BUCC
 To access bucc, execute the snippet provided by the instructor in the Google Cloud Shell.
 ```
-# Execute snippet shared by presenter
+# Execute snippet shared by the presenter
 ```

 Doing so will install the `bucc-shell` command in your session.